1368 words

 And that’s it!
 Now you have a list of points where you can place your obstacles at.
 There’s a few ways to load them in, whether it be adding a function to this script or just referncing the list of points from another script, I’ll leave that up to you since it’ll vary by game.
 There are also some other things we could do to expand upon our algorithm:

 Alright, that’s it for now.
-Next week we’ll combine that chunk system from last weeks post with out poisson disc sampling algorithm!
+In the future we’ll combine that chunk system from last weeks post with out poisson disc sampling algorithm!
 Please look forward to it :) If you’d like to support me you can get the project files here.